pgrontas/pgrontas.github.io/_pages/material.md

 ---
 layout: archive
 title: "Teaching"
-permalink: /teaching.md
+permalink: /material/
 author_profile: true
-redirect_from:
-  - /teaching.html
 ---

 Below you can find material from the courses I co-taught in NTUA (undergraduate course) and ALMA (postgraduate course).
 Most of the slides are in Greek.

 All material is provided under license